Mario Eguía – Mariachi, Brass, Voice, Guitar, Guitar Ensemble

-Ilana Queiroz – capoeira
+Ilana Queiroz – In-School Programs

 Ilana believes: The more music and art, the better the world!
 I play percussion.
 My forte is rhythm.
 For the last few years I have been teaching Capoeira, an art form that includes singing, clapping, dancing, and playing instruments like the agogô, berimbau, atabaque, reco-reco and pandeiro.
 It is a group event from the Afro-Brazilian culture and fits all ages, shapes, and genders.

 I have been working with children since 2000.
 I teach kids from Transitional Kindergarten all the way to adults.
 I speak Spanish, Portuguese, and French.
-Teaching for me is serious deal.
+Teaching for me is a serious deal.
 I believe that the educator is one of the most important roles in a society.
 I really believe in art and its possibilities.
 Music is happiness, happiness is life.
 My husband plays the guitar and sings.
 We have a Bossa nova/Samba/contemporary Brazilian duo called Bossa Lounge Project.
 We play all around the city and outside of the city – from La Valencia, Stella Italian Restaurant at La Jolla Cove, to coffee shops like Kensington, Saint Tropez ( UTC), UCLA, and Los Angeles.
 I also play different gigs with different musicians.
 Flamenco Jazz at Café Sevilla San Diego, Long Beach and Riverside, R&B with Larry White (piano player and composer), and Cumbia, Salsa, and Brazilian music.